IBM/Db2ZTools/DevOps/Db2SystemServices/Db2ProvisionSystemNonDS/readme.md

      - For the actions file, specify: ``<service-base-dir>/actions.xml``
      - For the workflow variable input file, specify: ``<service-base-dir>/dsntivin``

     b.
 Associate the template with a tenant.
 When you associate the tenant, specify two leading characters for the subsystem name (``ssid``), and the number of instances to provision.
-For example, if you specify ``DY`` and you specify five instances, systems are provisioned with the following names for ``ssid``: DY00, DY01, DY02, DY03, and DY04.
+For example, if you specify ``DY`` and you specify five instances, Db2 subsystems are provisioned with the following names for ``ssid``: DY00, DY01, DY02, DY03, and DY04.

     c.
-Use the network configuration assistant to specify the port ranges to use for the provisioned systems.
+Use the network configuration assistant to specify the port ranges to use for the provisioned Db2 subsystems.
 Two ports must be provided for each instance being provisioned, a DRDA and REST services  port, and a RESYNC port.

     d.
-Test the provisioning template and verify the provisioned Db2 systems.
+Test the provisioning template and verify the provisioned Db2 subsystems.

     e.
 Publish the template to make it available to consumers.